Zhoues/RoboRefer/README.md

 ## 🔥 Updates

+[2025-07-01] 🔥🔥🔥 We release the RefSpatial Dataset and SFT training code.

-[2025-06-23] 🔥🔥🔥 We release the SFT-trained 2B RoboRefer model and inference code with RefSpatial-Bench evaluation code.
+[2025-06-23] We release the SFT-trained 2B RoboRefer model and inference code with RefSpatial-Bench evaluation code.

 [2025-06-06] RefSpatial-Bench is released on [HF](https://huggingface.co/datasets/BAAI/RefSpatial-Bench).
 Let's evaluate your model's spatial referring ability!